strefethen/vapi-express/README.md

 Edit .env and set your HOST, USERID and PASS vars to point to your vSphere **staging** host.

     $ npm start

+## Using Clarity CSS
+Simple change the "extends" in home.pug and api.pug to use "claritybase" rather than "base" to use the Clarity CSS.